alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-impermissibility-paying-sadaqah-from-inheritance-without-the-heirs-permission.md

 ---
-date: 2020/08/31
+date: 2020-08-31
 hijri: '1442-01-12'
 lang: en
 layout: post
-mass_edited: true
+group10: true
 publisher: alsalafiyyah.manhaj@gmail.com
-shaykhs:
-- Shaykh Abdul-Aziz ibn Baz
-- Shaykh Abdullah ibn Qa'ud
+tags: alifta
-source: Fatawa Al-Lajnah Ad-Da'imah no. 4990-5
+source: Fatawa Al-Lajnah Ad-Da'imah, fatwa no. 4990 question 5
 title: Impermissibility of paying Sadaqah from the inheritance without the heirs' permission
+summary: "This is not permissible, because it is a kind of disposing of the money of others without their permission."
 ---

-Question:
+### Question:

 If a person dies, is it permissible to give, in Sadaqah (voluntary charity), to the poor from their money before dividing it among the inheritors and without taking their permission?

-Answer:
+### Answer:

 This is not permissible, because it is a kind of disposing of the money of others without their permission.